 August is a harrowing month to visit Phoenix.
 Sonoran Desert summers are sunny, hot and can be unforgiving to unprepared travelers.
 That being said, August in Phoenix also presents some unique opportunities for those willing and able to handle the heat.
 It’s offseason for area resorts and restaurants, and many offer special summer pricing – making an affordable trip to the Valley of the Sun in August easily accessible.

-If you’re wanting to spend the majority of your time in Phoenix in the great outdoors, you might reconsider visiting in the month of August.
-Heat advisories are frequently issued and extreme temperatures will test even the heartiest hiker.
-As a result, most events will be held indoors and it’s a great chance to see popular area attractions without crowds.
+If you want to spend the majority of your time in Phoenix in the great outdoors, you might reconsider visiting in the month of August.
+Heat advisories are frequently issued, and extreme temperatures will test even the heartiest hiker.
+As a result, most events will be held indoors, and it’s a great chance to see popular area attractions without crowds.
 If you have your heart set on visiting Phoenix in August, we’re sharing some tricks of the trade to help you safely get the most out of your visit!

 Monsoon Season in Phoenix

 In addition to the summer months in Phoenix being the hottest of the year, it’s also monsoon season.
 Monsoon season in Arizona is from June through September and brings with it the risk of flash floods and dust storms (a.k.a. haboobs).
 Flash flooding can cause inconvenient road closures, and dust storms can lead to dangerous driving conditions due to low visibility.
 A lot of locals love monsoon season due to the chance of rain, but if you’re visiting from an area where storms are the norm, you’ll likely be less than impressed.